 The work was highly specialized and by leveraging our in-house design and construction resources, we made it happen.
 Our tree care experts helped successfully relocate several high-worth Japanese Black Pines and our connections with preservation experts guaranteed that knowledgeable, skilled professionals oversaw the restoration elements.

 The Huntington's Japanese Garden has been restored to its original splendor.
-At the same time the improvements our team made to the garden's infrastructure have improved the visitor experience, furthered the center's sustainability goals and helped ensure that the Japanese Garden will continue to be counted as one of the most beloved and iconic landscapes at The Huntington.
+At the same time, the improvements our team made to the garden's infrastructure have improved the visitor's experience, furthered the center's sustainability goals, and helped ensure that the Japanese Garden will continue to be counted as one of the most beloved and iconic landscapes at The Huntington.